dabrad26/website/README.md

 # David Bradshaw's Personal Website

-This is the UI application for my personal website in React
+This is my personal website in React

 ## Getting started